oracle/oracle-database-operator/docs/multitenant/README.md

   kubectl apply -f cdb_secret.yaml
   ```

-  **Note:** In order to get the base64 encoded value for a password, please use the below command like below at the command prompt.
+  **Note:** In order to get the base64 encoded value for a password, please use the following command like below at the command prompt.
 The value you get is the base64 encoded value for that password string.

   ```bash
   echo -n "<password to be encoded using base64>" | base64